-On March 11, 2020, the World Health Organization declared the COVID-19 virus outbreak a pandemic and over 175 countries have since reported cases including Canada.
-Subsequent to the Association's year-end, the Canadian government has and continues to implement financial easing policies to mitigate the financial impact on the economy in which the Association operates.
-The financial impact on the Association as a result of COVID-19 is unknown and the potential impact on future operations cannot be determined.
-No amounts have been recognized in the audited financial statements relating to the potential financial impact on the Association as a result of COVID-19.
-Furthermore, the Association's 2020 conference which was due to be held in Vancouver, British Columbia has been cancelled.
-Management is not expecting to pay any cancellation fees as a result of this event.
+The impact of COVID-19 to the public since its outbreak in mid-March 2020 has been extensive.
+In response to ongoing health concerns, the Association has been adhering to government guidelines as they relate to states of emergency, social distancing measures and mandated closures.
+The Canadian government has continued to implement financial easing policies to mitigate the financial impact on the economy in which the Association operates, however its effectiveness is yet to be determined.
+The financial impact on the Association as a result of COVID-19 is unknown as the potential impact on future operations cannot be determined.
+No amounts have been recognized in the audited financial statements relating to the potential impact of future events on the Association as a result of COVID-19.